Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has zero parameters, so schema coverage is 100%.
-Per the rule for zero-parameter tools, baseline is 4.
-The description adds no parameter info (none needed), so score remains at baseline.
+The input schema has zero parameters, so baseline is 4.
+The description adds no parameter info beyond what the schema provides, which is acceptable as there are no parameters to describe.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.